 US-93 bridge over the Salmon River facing north with kayakers in the whitewater park of the river.

-A Valuable Crossing
+A Vital Crossing

 Salmon River Bridge was deemed the Beauty Bridge when originally built.
 It included sidewalks on both sides.
 It was later widened in 1964 and the sidewalk removed on the north side.